 Objective How?
-Success criteria At least 50% of children on the SEND list to pass the phonics check.
-50% of children on the SEND list to pass the phonics check.
-To maintain high standards of attainment by EAL pupils in all key stages Targeted interventions across the school.
+Success criteria At least 50% of children on the SEND list to pass the phonics check in Y1.
+Targeted intervention Y1 phonics check June 23, aim for 2/4 pupils to meet criteria To maintain high standards of attainment by EAL pupils in all key stages Targeted interventions across the school if appropriate.
 Increased TA and teacher knowledge about their EAL children.
-Termly pupil progress meetings to track progress EAL pupils achieve in line with non-EAL pupils To narrow the gap between boys and girls at KS1 through raising the attainment of boys in all areas To raise the attainment of boys in writing at KS2 Regular monitoring and pupil progress meetings Targeted interventions by the class teacher Pre-teaching in maths where appropriate To reduce the achievement gap
+Pupil progress meetings to track progress EAL pupils achieve at least in line with non-EAL pupils To improve the attainment of boys in writing across the school and bring more in line with the attainment of girls Pupil progress meetings Writing conferences Targeted interventions by the class teacher Regular monitoring and analysis of attainment across the school Attainment gap in writing between boys and girls narrowed by at least 5%